Big Generator: Musical influence and equipment

-At the beginning of the songwriting process, Rabin recalled the group used Abbey Road (1969) by the Beatles as a model and influence for the music on Big Generator.
-He explained: "If we come up with an idea, why pressure ourselves into making it a song?
-Just have it there.
-If you can't come up with a chorus, don't throw it out because it's not a complete song and don't put a bad chorus around it".
-Such an approach led to the album having tracks longer than common pop songs of the time, peaking at seven minutes in length.
-Rabin said Kaye had a greater role on Big Generator than he had on 90125, but continual clashes between Kaye and Horn resulted in his keyboard parts recorded in a studio away from Horn.
-Despite this, Rabin still played "a lot" of keyboards on the album.
+At the beginning of the songwriting process, Rabin recalled that the group used the Beatles' Abbey Road (1969) as a structural model for the music on Big Generator.
+Rabin explained that the band wanted to avoid pressuring themselves into forcing every fragment into a conventional song structure, choosing instead to let standalone ideas exist naturally without pasting on weak hooks or choruses.
+This fragment-based approach led to a track list featuring arrangements significantly longer than typical pop songs of the era, with tracks peaking in excess of seven minutes in length.
+Rabin noted that Kaye played a larger role on Big Generator than he had on 90125.
+However, ongoing interpersonal clashes between Kaye and Horn meant that Kaye recorded many of his keyboard tracks in a separate studio space away from Horn.
+Despite Kaye's increased involvement, Rabin still performed a significant portion of the keyboards on the final record.

-Kaye's main instrument on the album was the Korg DW-8000, which was able to faithfully recreate a Hammond organ and piano.
-He also used a Roland D-50, and a custom built Oberheim DPX-1 with hard disk capability.
-The group used what Kaye described as "the most sophisticated, most expensive" Synclavier system which was placed in a room of its own above the main studio.
-The basic keyboard parts and overdubs were recorded by feeding tracks from the main studio to the Synclavier, where Kaye would play his part, and the tracks fed back down to tape in the main studio.
-White was experimenting with sound designer and technologist Reek Havoc on the Dynacord ADD-One drum machine and pads.
+Kaye's primary instrument during the sessions was the Korg DW-8000 synthesizer, which he used to replicate Hammond organ and acoustic piano sounds.
+He also incorporated a Roland D-50 synthesizer and a custom-built Oberheim DPX-1 rack unit integrated with a hard disk system to minimise disk-swapping during performances.
+While recording in London the group recorded utilising an expensive Synclavier system housed in an isolated upstairs room above the main studio tracking floor.
+Basic backing arrangements were fed from the main studio up to the Synclavier, where Kaye performed his parts, before the digital tracks were fed back down to tape onto the main studio's Sony digital multi-track recorders.
+Simultaneously, White worked closely with sound technologist Reek Havoc to integrate a Dynacord Add-One digital drum system into his setup, using both electronic trigger pads and an acoustic kit to trigger stereo sound samples.